Illustration by Sheree Domingo

 Still too nervous to order the dish you desire?
 Send us a photo of the menu item that is giving you trouble, and, if viable, we’ll email you back an audio file with the correct pronunciation.
 It’s free and completely anonymous (so no one ever has to know you got a little help).
 Photographs of menu items can be sent to Babbel via email@example.com

-Mieke Dikkers of Le Bistro Provencal in Westchester County shares the hardest items to pronounce on their French menu:
+Mieke Dikkers of Le Bistro Provencal in Westchester County shares the hardest to pronounce food items on their French menu:

 Bœuf bourguignon (Burgundy beef)